Does Pet Insurance Cover Cryptorchidism?

 Check Your Pet’s Age

-Vets usually diagnose cryptorchidism around six months old, so younger pets benefit most from wellness coverage that includes spay and neuter procedures.
-If your pet is already past the typical neutering age and hasn't been diagnosed, you may not need this coverage.
-Get pet insurance before four months old to ensure coverage starts before diagnosis occurs and avoid pre-existing exclusions.
+Vets diagnose cryptorchidism around six months old, so younger pets benefit most from wellness coverage that includes spay and neuter procedures.
+If your pet passed the typical neutering age without a diagnosis, you likely don't need this coverage.
+Buy pet insurance before four months old so coverage starts before diagnosis and avoids pre-existing condition exclusions.

 2. 2